 Here are some of the benefits that seem most important.

-"The last one [essay] was a gateway for me.
+- "The last [essay] was a gateway for me.
 I owned it.
 I was no longer a victim.
 I was a survivor."

-"It [the essay] forced you to look in depth at things and what you considered important in your life and I think if it wasn’t for the Laws of Life essays I did the 3 years of high school, I probably wouldn’t have started reflecting and my healing process would have been so much more delayed."
+- "[The essay] forced you to look in-depth at things and what you considered important in your life and I think if it wasn’t for the Laws of Life essays I did the three years of high school, I probably wouldn’t have started reflecting and my healing process would have been so much more delayed."

 Sometimes you learn things about yourself from the act of writing or storytelling.
 It can be a way to clarify what is important.
 Many of the people we have spoken to have mentioned that pausing to tell your story can be a good reminder of your priorities.
 It is so easy to get swept up in the day-to-day hustle and bustle.
 Taking some time to focus on values can be beneficial.